Members of Staff responsible for this document:

 The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR), place a legal duty to report work-related deaths, major injuries or over three day injuries, work-related diseases and dangerous occurrences.
 This is done by calling the Incident Contact Centre (ICC) on 0845 300 9923 (Mon-Fri 0830-1700).

 We employ a HEAD MATRON, Chloe Fisher, who has completed the following courses: SJA First Aid at Work (February 2016), (April 2013), BSA Essential for Matrons course (October 2015).
 She is in charge of a team of three other matrons and is ultimately responsible for the provision of healthcare to all boys and visiting pupils.

 Second in line is Georgina Eyre who is First Aid qualified and attended a one day SJA Paediatric First Aid at Work course in September 2016 and a BSA Essentials for Matrons course in October 2016.

-We have two other Matrons, Kate Bottrell and Isobel Dyson who are Gap Year girls and who have both completed the Emergency First Aid trained 3 hour course held as a Staff Inset in January 2016 and have completed the BSA course Induction Training for Gap Assistants in January 2016 also.
+We have two other Matrons, who are Gap Year girls and who have both completed the SJA Paediatric First Aid at Work course in January and have completed the BSA course Induction Training for Gap Assistants in January 2017.

 The SCHOOL DOCTOR is Dr. Kate Dyerson, a GP based at Magnolia House Surgery in Sunningdale.
 She has a surgery at the school on Monday and Thursday mornings.
 All full boarders are registered with the School Doctor.
 If a boy has seen the doctor, his parents are informed as soon as possible by telephone and the Headmaster and Danielle Delaney are informed.
 The Head Matron also has her mobile number for emergencies.